LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Below is my interpretation and my personal take for NASA's rules.
 From the sources I have read they really just regurgitate NASA's rules which is nice, but not inciteful.
-The NASA power of 10 doc is from June 2006, but there is the JPL C Standard doc that is from March 2009.
+The NASA power of 10 doc is from June 2006, but there is the JPL C Standard doc that is from March 2009 which incorporates the Power of 10 doc.
 The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more niche details as the JPL C Standard and MISRA C documents.
 I would heavily suggest you read the documentation in sources as it provides insight into their expectations and reasonings.
-NASA's has good reasoning as to why they do what they do.

 ## Note For Other Languages

 I understand that most programmers are not coding rovers, satellites, or rockets so not every rule may be applicable.
-However, I do feel it is important to know what rules you can implement even if it's just a web app.
-Most of NASA's rules relate to code style and readability which any language can implement.
 Some of the more C focused rules like HEAP usage, preprocessor, and pointers can't apply to other languages.
 Weakly typed and OOP languages make it impossible to avoid the HEAP.
 Some languages abstract away pointers into objects or arrays.
 Some language's preprocessor amounts to just import statements.
 There is also the rule about compiling with max pedanticness which favors strongly typed languages.
-In conclusion (oh god I sound like AI), the rules focus on C, but it's still nice to know the rules.
+However, I do feel it is important to know what rules you can implement even if it's for a web app.
+Some of NASA's rules relate to readability which any language can implement.

 ### 1. Have a clear simple control flow